 English language requirements

 IELTS: 6.0 (with at least 5.5 in each skills area)

 This degree is your chance to shape and influence many young lives.
 Early childhood roles are a rapidly growing area of employment in the UK – opening doors to stimulating careers in the independent, private, public or voluntary sectors.

 Well qualified and dedicated early childhood professionals are in demand across health, education and social care settings.
 Our graduates are now enjoying successful careers as early years practitioners and managers.
 You’ll also find there are ample opportunities for promotion and progression to leadership positions in children’s services.

 Our degree is an excellent platform to broaden your career scope by taking additional qualifications.
 Some of our graduates have, for instance, gone on to train as children’s nurses by undertaking a shortened two-year Paediatric Nursing qualification.
 You can also consider our exciting range of postgraduate courses, including the MA Education or MA Social Work.

 Please note that this course does not lead to Qualified Teacher Status.
 However, if you’d like to train to be a teacher, you will be guaranteed an interview for our PGCE Primary if you meet the entry requirements.

-You could also apply to study our PGCE Post-14 (Education and Training) or PG Cert Early Years with Early Years Teacher Status (0-5).
+You could also apply to study our PGCE Post-14 (Education and Training).

 Like most universities, we operate extended teaching hours at the University of Derby, so contact time with your lecturers and tutors could be anytime between 9am and 9pm.
 Your timetable will usually be available on the website 24 hours after enrolment on to your course.